 Award-Winning Faculty.
 Interdisciplinary Research.
 Exceptional Resources and Location.

-The mission of the UC Davis Department of Chemistry is to conduct preeminent research, provide forward-thinking instruction in the chemical sciences and perform service activities that will positively impact our campus, society and the world.
-Our program has a strong focus on interdisciplinary research and teaching, with diverse classes, advanced facilities, state-of-the-art instrumentation and collaborative research opportunities.
-Our faculty and students have received numerous prestigous research awards and fellowships, as well as awards for teaching and mentorship.
+Our mission is to conduct preeminent research, provide forward-thinking instruction in the chemical sciences, and perform service activities that will positively impact our campus, society, and the world.
+Our program has a strong focus on interdisciplinary research and teaching, with diverse classes, advanced facilities, state-of-the-art instrumentation, and collaborative research opportunities.
+Our faculty and students receive numerous prestigous research awards and fellowships, as well as awards for teaching and mentorship.

 The Ultimate Ph.D.
 Experience

 We have the resources to help you become an independent scientist and launch a successful career.
 Our program has over 200 graduate students engaging in research across six areas of study: analytical, chemical biology, inorganic, organic, physical, and chemical physics.
 We encourage and support graduate research that transends traditional academic boundaries by bringing together faculty from departments across campus, including the School of Medicine, College of Engineering, College of Biological Sciences and the Genome Center.